The Quickest Way to Create an Android QR Code Scanner

 cameraProvider.bindToLifecycle(this, cameraSelector, previewUseCase, analysisUseCase);

-In contrast, Dynamsoft Camera Enhancer is much easier.
-The callback function looks like the one used in Android Camera1:
+In contrast, Dynamsoft Camera Enhancer simplifies this process, providing a callback function similar to the one used in Android Camera API:

 public class DceActivity extends AppCompatActivity implements DCEFrameListener {